A Single Flower at Sparkles Monthly

 My next trio of tags here was really fun with these adorable penguins from Taylored Expressions Dancing Through the Snow stamp set and dies.
 I placed them over top of the transparency that was used to create a shaker tag behind the penguins.
 I used the TE Tag Stacklets 3 dies and also used some pink polka dotted papers from a free paper pad I received with an order.
 The bright shinny purple paper came from my stash I’ve had for quite a while and thought it would be a fun non-traditional color to use with these.
 I filled the shaker tags with the TE Bits & Pieces-Snowflakes and the TE Bits & Pieces-Sparkly Stars

-And these tags were a little hard to photograph with all of that cording in the way! (pardon my photograph skills!
+And these tags were a little hard to photograph with all of that cording in the way!
+(Pardon my photograph skills!
 LOL) They’re smaller than the tags above, but they work great for different packaging sizes!
 These were easy and fun as I’ve done mostly foiling with these using the Taylored Expressions Foil It-Simple Tags Holidays panels and the stencil to go with it.
 I cut them all out at the same time with the coordinating dies.
-The tags with the black cording are the negatives from foiling the toffee colored tags and are mostly completely foiled.
+The tags with the black cording are the negatives from foiling the toffee-colored tags and are mostly completely foiled.
 I just used different colored Stickles glitter to create the Christmas lights on those.
 (Really been having fun with the foiling this year!)

-And lastly I wanted to share a set of tags that I’ve made using various Inky Stamper sets!
+And lastly, I wanted to share a set of tags that I’ve made using various Inky Stamper sets!
 I decided to go through all of the different Christmas sets that I have from them and pull out the ones that I either haven’t used or barely used to play with them.
 The tag at the top was made with the Inky Stamper Fox set that I really enjoyed coloring.
 The presents at the bottom and the Santa hat were colored and fussy cut from the same stamp set.
 I made the background of that one with the Falling Snowflake Stencil with white ink and heat embossing over it with sparkly white embossing powder.

 The tag on the bottom left is another fun shaker tag!
 I pulled out the Inky Stamper Nutcracker set to color him up and cut out with the coordinating die.
 He was placed over the acetate on the shaker tag.
 I used a scallop circle tag die with gold foil cardstock that I cut out the center with a circle die, added some papers for the background from the Doodlebug Buffalo Check/Woodgrain paper pack.
 The shaker bits inside are the Shaker Garnish which is really lightweight and still make a great shaker sound too!